Key Takeaways

 Implementation: The "Search-to-Markdown" Python Script

-Let’s build a script that automates this workflow.
+The following script automates this workflow.
 We will use the SearchCans API to find a page and then immediately convert it to Markdown.

 Prerequisites